MrMonsh/Auto-Splitters/Pepsiman/documentation.md

 # Pepsiman Auto-Splitter & Load Remover v1.1.1 - by MrMonsh

-## Notes
+## Variables

-We track six variables here: GameState, LostControlOfPepsiman, ScoreBoardIsPresent, EndOfThirdLevel, CurrentHoveredMainMenuItem and MenuItemIsSelected.
+We track the following six variables:
++ GameState
++ LostControlOfPepsiman
++ ScoreBoardIsPresent
++ EndOfThirdLevel
++ CurrentHoveredMainMenuItem
++ MenuItemIsSelected

 ### GameState
-This addresstells us what the game is currently playing, whether it's a level, a cutscene, a level loading, pepsiman's death or the main menu.
+This address tells us what the game is currently playing, whether it's a level, a cutscene, a level loading, pepsiman's death or the main menu.

 #### GameState Values